 What We Offer

-The Edinburgh Genome Foundry (EGF) is a research facility specialised in the assembly of large DNA fragments using a highly automated platform.
+The Edinburgh Genome Foundry (EGF) is a research facility specialised in the modular assembly of DNA constructs using a highly automated robotic platform.

 We build genetic constructs for academic and industrial customers to equip cells or whole organisms with new or improved functionalities.
-We work on projects as diverse as programming stem cells for use in personalised medicine, vaccine development, gene therapy, living biosensors and optical tools for basic biological research.
+We work on projects as diverse as programming stem cells for use in personalised medicine, vaccine development, gene therapy (including viral vectors) and living biosensors.

 DNA Design and Project Planning